tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-tpm-csharp.md

 1. Close the C# sample output window on your computer.

 1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this quickstart, and select **Delete**.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 1. If you followed the steps in [Create and provision a simulated TPM device using C# device SDK](quick-create-simulated-device-tpm-csharp.md) to create a simulated TPM device, do the following steps:

     1. Zárja be a TPM-szimulátor ablakát és a szimulált eszköz mintakódkimeneti ablakát.

     1. Az Azure Portalon lépjen ahhoz az IoT Hubhoz, ahol regisztrálta az eszközt.
-In the menu under **Explorers**, select **IoT Devices**, select the check box next to your device, and then select **Delete**.
+In the menu under **Explorers**, select **IoT devices**, select the check box next to the *DEVICE ID* of the device you registered in this quickstart, and then press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Következő lépések